-- 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure listed in Before working inside your system. - 3 If applicable, remove the air shroud. - 4 If applicable, close the PCIe card holder latch on the air shroud to release the full length card.
+- 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure listed in Before working inside your system. - 3 If applicable, remove the air shroud. - If applicable, close the PCle card holder latch on the air shroud to release the full length card.

-- 1 Using a Torx #T30 screwdriver, loosen the screws on the heat sink. - i NOTE: Ensure that you loosen one screw before moving on to the next screw. - 2 Pushing both retention clips simultaneously, lift the processor and heat sink module (PHM) out of the system. - 3 Set the PHM aside with the processor side facing up.
+- 1 Using a Torx #T30 screwdriver, loosen the screws on the heat sink in the order below: - a Loosen the first screw three turns. - b Loosen the second screw completely. - c Return to the first screw and loosen it completely. - NOTE: It is normal for the heat sink to slip off the blue retention clips when the screws are partially loosened, continue to loosen the screw(s). - 2 Pushing both blue retention clips simultaneously, lift the processor and heat sink module (PHM) out of the system. - 3 Set the PHM aside with the processor side facing up.

-Figure 44.
+Figure 48.
 Removing a processor and heat sink module (2U)

-1 Install the PHM.
+Install the PHM.

-Opening and closing the PCle card holder latch Installing a processor and heat sink module
+Removing the air shroud Opening and closing the PCle card holder latch Installing a processor and heat sink module